May 27, 2021:

 I am a 13th generation American - just plain American - no hyphenated nationality in front of "American"!!
 I did a DNA test in late 2014 and the results indicated I am 100% European with origins from England, Scotland and Ireland along with some Western and Central European [i.e. Germany] and a touch of Scandinavian.

-I caught the genealogy "bug" over 16 years ago, but one of my sisters has been doing our family genealogy for over 35 years.
+I caught the genealogy "bug" over 19 years ago, but one of my sisters has been doing our family genealogy for almost 40 years.
 It is addictive and thrilling when we find information.

 If you find a relative that I have entered or even a friend, I am more than willing to transfer management of the page to you (other than my own ancestors and relatives).
-Just send me an email asking for the transfer and please let me know your relationship to the person, their FAG memorial # AND your member ID # (PREFER that you use the 'Edit' button to contact me).
+Just send me a message asking for the transfer and please let me know your relationship to the person, their FAG memorial # AND your member ID # (PREFER that you use the 'Edit' button to contact me).
+I had to delete my email address because of issues so the only way to contact me is via findagrave message or the edit function on a memorial.

 I think it is important to share genealogy information and am thankful to all those who have shared information with me which is why I am willing to share info with others.
 I try very hard to put a good description on my memorials so you can get to know the person rather than just a name.

-You are also very welcome to use any pictures I post on findagrave for your personal genealogy or to post on Ancestry.com, but please indicate where you found the picture and give credit to whoever took the picture.
+You are also very welcome to use any pictures I post on findagrave for your personal genealogy or to post on Ancestry.com, but ask that you please indicate where you found the picture and give credit to whoever took the picture.